556556bt/HKCantonIME/README.md

 HKCantonIME adopts several Cantonese Romanization schemes which are more popular and common to Hongkonger.

 ### * Some ppl found problem while insatlling on Windows 10 Build 10586 (TH2).
-A little trick was posted on the Issues can fix the issue currently.
+A little trick was posted on the Issues page can fix the problem temporarily.
 Btw, I'm working on database update and code re-package for coming Windows 10 Anniversay Update (RS1).
 Hopefully, it will be release conjuntion with launch of RS1 on Aug 2, 2016.
 (2016/07/14) *

 ###Pre-release v0.6 (2015/08/28)
 ###Pre-release v0.5 (2015/08/24)